 Brenda Cooper - Brenda Cooper is the author of nine science fiction and fantasy books.
 Her most recent novels are POST (Espec Books, 2016) and Spear of Light (Pyr, 2016).
-Her other works include Edge of Dark (Pyr, 2015), The Creative Fire(Pyr, 2012), and The Diamond Deep (Pyr, 2013) as well as the Silver Ship and the Sea series (available in audio today, and soon to be […] Leopoldo Gout - Leopoldo Gout is a filmmaker, writer, and visual artist who hails from Mexico City.
-He studied contemporary art at Central Saint Martins in London and has shown his sculpture and painting in galleries and museums around the world.
-Gout has partnered with James Patterson on projects for both the big and small screen in addition […] Megan Halpern - Megan Halpern is an Assistant Professor at Michigan State University in the History, Philosophy, and Sociology of Science at Lyman Briggs and in the Residential College of Arts and Humanities.
+Her other works include Edge of Dark (Pyr, 2015), The Creative Fire(Pyr, 2012), and The Diamond Deep (Pyr, 2013) as well as the Silver Ship and the Sea series (available in audio today, and soon to be […] Leopoldo Gout - Leopoldo Gout is a filmmaker, writer and visual artist who hails from Mexico City.
+The author of Ghost Radio and the Genius series, Gout is also a successful film and television producer.
+Gout is currently partnered with James Patterson on projects including Middle School: The Worst Years of My Life, and Zoo, a CBS television drama.
+Gout lives in New […] Megan Halpern - Megan Halpern is an Assistant Professor at Michigan State University in the History, Philosophy, and Sociology of Science at Lyman Briggs and in the Residential College of Arts and Humanities.
 Prior to joining the faculty at MSU, she was a Postdoctoral Research Associate at the Center for Nanotechnology in Society at Arizona State University, where […] Dehlia Hannah - Dehlia Hannah, Ph.D. is a a curator and Visiting Assistant Professor of Art-Science Collaboration in the School for the Future of Innovation in Society at Arizona State University and a Guest Researcher in the Department of Media, Communication and Cognition at the University of Copenhagen.
 She received her Doctorate in Philosophy from Columbia University in […] Jonathon Keats - Jonathon Keats is a San Francisco-based experimental philosopher who has, over the years, sold real estate in the extra dimensions of space-time proposed by string theory (he sold a hundred and seventy-two extra-dimensional lots in the Bay Area in a single day); made an attempt to genetically engineer God (God turns out to be related to […] Manjana Milkoreit - Manjana Milkoreit is as an Assistant Professor at Purdue University in the Department of Political Science.
 Dr. Milkoreit’s research integrates international relations scholarship and cognitive theory to study actor motivations and policy design in global climate change politics and diplomacy.
 She is interested in governance challenges at the science-policy and science-society interfaces that impact the search for and […] Corey Pressman - Corey is a strategist, anthropologist, and futurist.
 As vice president of adaptive strategies at Fiction, he generates, manages, and works on projects with organizations and companies large and small to help them envision and enact human-centered communication and innovation.

 Corey is also a fellow of ASU’s Center for Science and the Imagination, where he runs innovation workshops and develops classes on science fiction prototyping and futurism.
 Hannah Star Rogers - Hannah Star Rogers is an Art and Science Studies scholar, curator, and poet.
 She received her Ph.D. at Cornell University in Science & Technology Studies, where her research concerned the intersection of art and science, particularly critiques of science in contemporary art.
 Her scholarly publications have appeared in Configurations, Photomediations, and A New Synthesis.
 Her […] Erin Walker - Erin Walker is an Assistant Professor in the School of Computing, Informatics, and Decision Systems at Arizona State University.
 Her research uses interdisciplinary methods to improve the design and implementation of educational technology, and then to understand when and why it is effective.
 She is particularly interested in the intersection between personalized learning environments, cutting-edge […]